cogdog/splotbox/README.md

 Change the sort otder to **Title** to... yes... sort items alphabetically by each item's title.
 Use **Ascending** for alphabetical order (A-Z) or **Descending** to reverse (Z-A).

+Use the **Sort Applies To** option to specify where the alternative sorting is applied (for example, just on tags archive, or just the home page).

 ## Single Item Display